crr0tz-4-d1nn3r/CTFs/June_gle_2020/Crypto/TextStego/README.md

 ```

 ## solution
 So many false starts and different libraries, finally found something that works.
 Was about to just decode it by hand with trial and error.
-Though I tried this site earlier.
+Thought I tried this site earlier.
 Problem with copy and pasting text?

 https://330k.github.io/misc_tools/unicode_steganography.html